Touhma/DSP_Galactic_Scale/README.md

 ## How much systems can you generate ?

-I added a piece of code inspired from the plugin of ragzilla#0001 from the discord of DSP.
-So all credit to him for the piece of code.
 You can slide the number of system up to 255 instead of 64.
 Be carefull if your pc is slow ^^